 >> (Provide a transparent ex ante calculation of baseline and project outcomes (or, where applicable, direct calculation of net benefit) during the crediting period, applying all relevant equations provided in the selected methodology(ies) or as per proposed approach.
 For data or parameters available before design certification, use values contained in the table in section B.6.3 above.
 For data/parameters not available before design certification and monitored during the crediting period, use estimates contained in the table in section B.7.1 below)

-SDG 3: Good Health and Well-Being - A minimum of 1 health camp annually shall be carried out

-SDG 4: Quality Education - A minimum of 100 students would be benefitted annually

-SDG 6: Clean Water and Sanitation - A minimum of 100 persons would be benefitted annually

 SDG 7: Affordable and Clean Energy - Project expected to generate 635,976MWh clean energy every year

 SDG 8: Decent Work and Economic Growth - Minimum 1 training to be carried out for O&M staff annually.
 The project will also provide employement to approximately 30 persons.